sree2798/SQL/README.md

 Also, when I am trying to compare the values of a column with the values of another column in the same table , it is not always mandatory to use self join , we can us the IN operator and a Subquery (refer to the problem "Employees whose managers left the company"

+few problems on date time functions and also timestampdiff() function, need to invest time on this and understand learn to write conditions using time stamps correctly